What is invoice financing?

 When it comes to eligibility, working with an invoice financing firm is very different from getting a loan approved.

-While banks may look at your credit history, credit score, and financial background to approve a loan, invoice financing companies are primarily concerned with your client’s risk profile.
+While banks may look at your credit history, business credit score, and financial background to approve a loan, invoice financing companies are primarily concerned with your client’s risk profile.

 For example, if your client has a history of delaying payments, the invoice financing firm may charge you a higher fee or refuse to work with you altogether.